 Because of this, short term car insurance for learner drivers is usually the cheapest and best value option, because you can have it terminate as soon as you’re done training.

 Yes, you can get one-week learner driver insurance.
-Like other temporary car insurance policies, short term provisional insurance will allow you to borrow and practice in a friend’s, parent’s or other family member’s car.
+Like other temporary car insurance policies, short term learner car insurance will allow you to borrow and practice in a friend’s, parent’s or other family member’s car.

 No, you probably don’t – unless you’re planning to drive a car other than your instructor’s.